What is Modern Slavery?

 Marlborough Fund Managers Ltd, the immediate parent company Marlborough Group Holdings Limited and the ultimate parent company UFC Fund Management PLC (collectively “Marlborough”) as an organisation will seek to understand all potential modern slavery risks related to its business and to put in place steps that are aimed at ensuring that there is no slavery or human trafficking in its own business and its supply chains.
 As part of a regulated sector, the organisation recognises that it has a responsibility to take a robust approach to slavery and human trafficking.
 The organisation is absolutely committed to preventing slavery and human trafficking in its corporate activities, and to ensuring that its supply chains are free from slavery and human trafficking.
 Marlborough will not tolerate any form of modern slavery in its supply chains or operations.

-Marlborough is a UK-based financial services business which provides a range of financial products and services to personal, corporate and institutional customers.
-Marlborough Group employs approx. 130 employees across its operations.
+The Marlborough Group is a UK-based financial services business which provides a range of financial products and services to personal, corporate and institutional customers.
+Our approach to the MSA applies to the Marlborough Fund Managers Ltd. The Marlborough Group employs approx. 170 employees across its operations.
 The organisation currently operates only in the UK.

 Our supply chain relationships